Study Abroad Program Overview

 section to see current or past calendars.

-early August to late January (students may arrange to take early exit exams in late December)
+late August to late January (students may arrange to take early exit exams in late December)

-early January to late June
+late January to late June

-early August to late June
+late August to late June

 Fall semester students may arrange to complete exams by late December.